The Sims 4 game packs: Gameplay

 Vampires will have their own panel to gain and upgrade new abilities that make them more powerful.
 They can choose certain powers as they gain more experience and become stronger.
-There are a total of twenty-five powers, divided evenly (five per each Vampire Rank), with several powers having their own tiers.
+There are a total of twenty-five powers, divided evenly (five per Vampire Rank), with several powers having their own tiers.
 Also some powers conflict with certain weaknesses, preventing you from picking them.
 Vampires also have different needs to normal Sims.
 Vampires do not need to cater to a bladder meter and their energy need is elongated and replaced with "Vampiric Energy" as well as the hunger need being replaced with a "Thirst" need for plasma.
 The needs panel also showcases the experience to achieve the next vampire rank and the power points.

 Just like aliens from Get to Work, vampires have a Sim form and an alternative form in which they can switch between to keep their vampiric presence from being revealed.
 They will switch into their "Dark Form" to turn into their true vampiric nature and access some of their supernatural powers, such as feeding and turning other Sims.
 The Dark Form can be fully customized separately from their normal form.
 There are two brand new skills called pipe organ and vampire lore.
 Pipe organ is the equivalent of the piano skill for the new pipe organ object, and vampire lore helps vampires become stronger.
 There are also three new aspirations: Vampire Family, Master Vampire, and Good Vampire.
 The pack includes 151 Build/Buy mode items and new clothing and hair styles for Sims aged children to elder, as well as three new lot traits.